 - Pimple-like bump on the gums near your affected tooth.

 - Tooth darkening.

-Every patients’ mouth is different, which means that each treatment plan can drastically vary.
-The best way to learn the specific cost of root canal therapy is to visit your dentist for an examination first.
-During your appointment, we will walk you through your treatment plan, discuss restorative options, and go over the cost of your procedure.
+Every patient’s mouth is different, which means that each treatment plan can drastically vary.
+The best way to learn the specific cost of root canal treatment is to visit our Worcester dentist for an examination first.
+During your appointment, we will review our findings with you, determine if you need a root canal, walk you through your treatment plan, discuss restorative options, and go over the cost of your procedure.

 You might be wondering, “What impacts the cost of root canal treatment?”
 Well, there are actually a few things our Worcester dental team needs to consider, which is one of the reasons conducting a thorough exam and taking X-rays is so important.
 The location of the tooth is a great example since your molars have a more complex anatomy, requiring more complex treatment.
 Of course, the restoration needed to protect the treated tooth moving forward, like a dental crown, will also accrue an additional cost.
 Don’t worry – we will review all of this information with you at your appointment so there aren’t any unpleasant surprises.

 It’s common for patients to wonder if they can just have their tooth extracted instead.
 However, we only recommend removing your tooth if saving it is no longer feasible.
 After all, even with state-of-the-art dental implants being as lifelike and functional as they are, there’s nothing like your natural teeth.
 Plus, if we extract your tooth, we’ll need to put a dental bridge or implant in its place, which isn’t included in the cost.
 Simply put, it usually isn’t cheaper to pull your tooth once you consider all of the factors needed to rebuild your smile afterward.